Emergency Dentist Near Me

 If the Tooth is Dirty, Gently Give it a Rinse with Milk, or Water.

 It is best to use milk, however if you are somewhere and there is no milk available then you can use water, or even your own saliva.
 Don't try to use any soaps or chemicals on the tooth.
 The cells on the root of the tooth are very delicate, and can be damaged easily.
 They can survive for a short time in milk.
 The best chance of survival is if you replant the tooth straight away.
 Get to the emergency dentist as soon as possible

-The Crown of the Tooth is the Top Part of the Tooth that is Above the Gum, the Root is Below the Gum with the 2 Prongs.
+Emergency Dentist Perth - The Crown of the Tooth is the Top Part of the Tooth that is Above the Gum, the Root is Below the Gum with the 2 Prongs.
 Handle the Tooth by the Crown.

 Reposition the tooth in the socket immediately, if possible.

 Once you have picked up the tooth by the crown, and given it a gentle rinse, try to reposition the tooth back in the mouth as it was prior to the trauma.
 If there is dirt on the root of the tooth rinse gently - do not scrub the blood or the gum that is attached to the tooth off.
 This gum is very important to helping your tooth heal once it's replanted.
 Gently, using your fingers push the tooth back into the socket and then slowly bite down with your teeth.
-To keep the tooth stable until you see your dentist, you can put your mouthguard in if you have it available, or make a mouthguard from al-foil to keep it stable until you get to see your dentist.
+To keep the tooth stable until you see your emergency dentist, you can put your mouthguard in if you have it available, or make a mouthguard from al-foil to keep it stable until you get to see us.

 Dr Carla and Dr Meheranch during their time at university, making a temporary mouthgaurd from al-foil.
-If your tooth is knocked out, you can use al-foil in a similar way to keep your tooth stable till you get to the emergency dentist
+If your tooth is knocked out, you can use al-foil in a similar way to keep your tooth stable till you get to the emergency dentist Perth.

 Keep the tooth moist at all times